-If you know anything about me, you know that I LOVE idols.
-So, when I heard about the anime Music Girls (Ongaku Shoujo), I needed to check it out.
-Right away, I could tell this anime was going to be… different.
+If you know anything about me, you know that I love idols.
+So, when I heard about the anime, Music Girls (Ongaku Shoujo), I needed to check it out.
+Right away, I could tell this anime was going to be, well, different.

 The series is about a girl named Hanako and an unpopular idol group called the Music Girls.
-Hanako, upon seeing the Music Girls perform live, decides she wants to support the group in any way she can.
-Although she is great at dancing, Hanako is terrible at singing, so she joins the idol group’s staff.
+Upon seeing the Music Girls perform live, Hanako decides she wants to support the group in any way she can.
+Although, while she is great at dancing, Hanako is terrible at singing.
+So, she joins the idol group’s staff.
 Right away, I liked this concept because it wasn’t expected.
-I thought she was going to be some fantastic performer who saved the group with her voice but it took a different approach completely.
+I thought she would be some fantastic performer who saved the group with her voice, but it took a different approach completely.
 Instead, she supports all of the members of Music Girls behind the scenes.

 I also liked how the idol group was unpopular at first.
 Instead of the group being created from scratch like in Love Live, or being recruited by an agency, like in Idolmaster, the Music Girls had been around for a while and just weren’t getting any momentum.
 The first two episodes were a little odd – the fact Hanako’s parents just let her join a random idol group on a whim was questionable.
 Plus, I couldn’t quite tell if the show was trying to be silly, serious, or something else entirely.
 However, I was looking forward to seeing how the story developed.

 For example, Episode 3 was great in my opinion.
-In this episode, Hanako is able to help the reclusive Hiyo open up.
+In this episode, Hanako can help the reclusive Hiyo open up.
 The episode had both solid animation (which it didn’t have most of the time) and solid character development.
 We learned about why Hiyo was so withdrawn, and we got a believable resolution to her problem.
 I was very pleased with that episode.

 Then there were episodes like Episode 7.
 I don’t know WHAT that episode was… The story was all over the place and a giant octopus appeared – yes, I am not kidding.
 A giant octopus.
 It was completely unbelievable since there were no other supernatural events leading up to that point.
 There was also some fan service, which hadn’t been very present before.